ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ### Help

-If the code should not be able to find the csv files, update the path of the files in the lines:
+If the IDE should not be able to find the csv files, update the path of the files in the lines:

 ```
 activity = pd.read_csv("ViewingActivity.csv")